darkmmon/comp4222-project20/README.md

 ## Usage

 1. Un-zip the file in `/data`
-2. Run the code in main.ipynb
+2. Run the code in `main.ipynb`

+## File Structure

+`/data/soc-sign-epinions.txt.gz` and `/data/soc-sign-epinions.txt` - dataset
+`main.ipynb` - main code for loading data, encoding and decoding, GAT model and validation `EarlyStopping.py` - implements a threshold to stop training at low improvement `checkpoint.pt`(generated) - saves the state of the model for testing loss